platforms.base module

 Bases: object

-A downloaded media attachment, already in raw bytes.
+A downloaded media attachment, already materialized as raw bytes.

 Parameters: